oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

 ```
 {{% /expand %}}

 The application displays important details about the WebLogic Server instance that it's running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
-Also, you can see that application output reports that it's at version `v1`; you will update this to `v2` in a later use case that demonstrates upgrading the application.
+Also, you can see that application output reports that it's at version `v1`.

 #### Stage a ZIP file of the archive